SeanWang0027/seanwang0027.github.io/_pages/about.md

 Research Overview
 ======
-My research interests are in Natural Language Processing, especially in Language Modeling and universal attacks in NLP.
-To be more specific, I am really interested in understanding the **embeddings** in language model.
-What is the inner connection between output distribution and input embeddings?
-Why certain input embeddings are outputting certain distributions?
-Can we build a successful enough inverse language modeling approach?
+My research interests lie in Natural Language Processing, with a focus on Language Modeling and universal attacks in NLP.
+I am particularly fascinated by the role of embeddings in language models.
+I seek to understand the inner connections between output distributions and input embeddings, exploring questions such as why certain input embeddings produce specific distributions and whether it is possible to build a sufficiently successful inverse language modeling approach.
 These are all questions I am trying to answer these days.

 Updates
 ======